gdg-cee/pain/README.md

 # pain
 Platform.
 API.
 Infrastructure.
 Now!

-Create GDG event on one place and it will post information about it everywhere else.
+Create GDG event at one place and it will post information about it everywhere else.

 ## Functional specification
 It's a website with two parts: